abayley/genericsql/README.md

 GenericSQL
 ==========
-This is a Sublime Text 2 plugin that runs SQL commands as an external shell process, and shows the output in a new view.
+This is a Sublime Text 3 plugin that runs SQL commands as an external shell process, and shows the output in a new view.
 Also has basic explain-plan support.

 License
 =======
-GPLv3, except for the exec_in_window code, which I stole from https://github.com/vhyza/exec-in-window
+GPLv3

 Install